vasillyubenov/WebProject/README.md

 # Motion Graphics Generator (Web Project) Alex Kolachev ft.
-Vasil Lyubenov
+Vasil Lyubenov (Final Version)

 This platform enables you to generate and visualize high-quality motion graphics.
-From 'Star Wars' style text crawls to various other animations, this platform allows you to customize animations based on the data and settings provided in two JSON files: `config.json` for animation settings, and `data.json` for the data to be animated.
+From 'Star Wars' style text crawls to various other animations, this platform allows you to customize animations based on the config file.

-The platform also includes a visual configuration editor, allowing the users to easily modify the settings.
-In addition, the platform provides an option to attach an audio file or music that plays during the animation.
-It features a 'full-screen' mode alongside the normal mode and offers user-friendly controls for starting, pausing, resuming, and adjusting the volume of the sound.

 ## Prerequisites
 - PHP 7.4 or above